-After rising sharply at the end of last year, FHA mortgage rates in Washington State have since leveled off a bit.
-In fact, the average rate for a 30-year fixed mortgage is currently a bit lower than it was at the start of 2017.
+After rising up until the fall of 2018, FHA mortgage rates in Washington State have since dipped below 3.5%.
+In fact, the average rate for a 30-year fixed mortgage rate is currently a bit lower than it was at the end of 2018.
 But industry groups predict that conventional and FHA loan rates could inch upward over the coming months.

-Washington FHA Loan Rates Level in Spring 2017
+Washington FHA Loan Rates Level in Summer 2019

 This average includes conventional and FHA loan rates in Washington State and across the U.S. It’s based on input from more than 100 lenders, so it’s a pretty good snapshot of mortgage rate trends.